GentikSolm/archive-bot/README.md

 * EVERYONE_ROLE_ID=(everryone role_id)

 Command line arguments:
   >For debugging: (One or the other, however if you have both, the lower log level will be chosen)
   >  -d
   >    debug mode; intense log levels
   >  -v
   >    turn on verbose logging

+### Files:
+* reppo_db
+  * Contains the Database class & custom Exception
+    * Handles all calls to sql server
+* Reppo.py
+  * Main file, contains slash commands & starts bot